Author: Melissa Landers

 Publisher: Disney Hyperion

-I received this book from the publisher in exchange for a free and honest review.
+*I received a copy of this novel from the author/publisher/publicist via Netgalley in exchange for a free and honest review and received no monetary compensation for this review.